embeddedTS/service-gpio/README.md

     npm install service-gpio

 The device you are running on must have kernel support for the sysfs GPIO interface including actual GPIOs which can be controlled.
-This code has been tested on a Technologic Systems [TS-7680](https://wiki.embeddedarm.com/wiki/TS-7680).
+This code has been tested on a embeddedTS [TS-7680](https://wiki.embeddedTS.com/wiki/TS-7680).

 # Usage